 We believe that objective, independent oversight of management is central to our corporate governance, as well as execution upon our strategic objectives and alignment with the long-term interests of our stockholders.
 The Board believes that the optimal leadership structure for AGNC may evolve over time as a result of a number of factors, including changes in our strategy, market conditions, and the composition of our Board and management personnel.
 Accordingly, the Board regularly evaluates the most effective leadership structure for the Company.
 The Board believes that separating the positions of Chair and Chief Executive Officer is the best corporate governance leadership structure for us at this time and that independent directors should play a significant role in Board leadership.
-Following the transition of our executive leadership in July 2021, Mr. Federico serves as our Chief Executive Officer; Mr. Kain serves as Executive Chair of the Board, and Ms. Larocca serves as Vice Chair and Lead Independent Director.
+Following the transition of our executive leadership in July 2021: Mr. Kain serves as Executive Chair of the Board; Ms. Larocca serves as Lead Independent Director and Vice Chair and Mr. Federico serves as our Chief Executive Officer.

-Ms. Larocca, in her role as Vice Chair and Lead Independent Director, is empowered with robust, well-defined duties and actively collaborates with our Chief Executive Officer and Executive Chair on a wide variety of issues.
-In his role as Executive Chair, Mr. Kain serves as a resource to our Chief Executive Officer and Chief Investment Officer and consults with the Company's senior management on significant strategic decisions and business plan execution, including investment strategies and portfolio risk management.
+Ms. Larocca, in her role as Lead Independent Director and Vice Chair, is empowered with robust, well-defined duties and actively collaborates with our Chief Executive Officer and Executive Chair on a wide variety of issues.
+In his role as Executive Chair, Mr. Kain serves as a resource to our Chief Executive Officer and Chief Investment Officer and consults with the Company's senior management on significant strategic decisions and business-plan execution, including investment strategies and portfolio risk management.
 He and Ms. Larocca collaborate closely to shape and implement the Board's agenda and to facilitate the oversight of AGNC's operations and strategy.
 The chart below highlights the principal responsibilities of our Executive Chair and Lead Independent Director and their collaboration with other members of the Board and AGNC's management team.